nlgarlic/YouTube-Related-Video-Similarity/README.md

 https://sites.temple.edu/tudsc/2020/02/26/identifying-similar-youtube-videos-by-comparing-metadata-in-r/
 https://sites.temple.edu/tudsc/2020/05/07/identifying-similar-youtube-videos-by-comparing-metadata-in-r-part-2/

-The code runs in rstudio.cloud/.
+The code runs in RStudio Cloud.

 To run the code, you will need OAuth credentials to access the YouTube API.
 See Creating YouTube API instructions.